MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 This command uses the **Module** parameter to get the modules that have been loaded by the process.
 This command gets the modules for the processes that have names that begin with `SQL`.

-To run this command on Windows Vista and later versions of Windows with processes that you do not own, you must start PowerShell with the **Run as administrator** option.
+To run this command on Windows Vista and later versions of Windows with processes that you don't own, you must start PowerShell with the **Run as administrator** option.

 ### Example 8: Find the owner of a process